robotsorcerer/robotsorcerer.github.io/_posts/2017-04-05-Convex-NonConvex.md

 	with \\( K(s) \text{ as } \textbf{diag}(s) \text{ and } K(z) \text{ as } \textbf{diag(z)} \\)

--	We can efficiently compute the primal and dual variables by determining the centering-plus-corrector directions by solving
+-	The centering-plus-corrector directions  can be used to efficiently compute the primal and sualvariables by solving

 	$$
 	\begin{bmatrix}